 Does insurance cover hearing aids?

-48 million Americans (20% of the adult U.S. population) are living with some form of hearing loss.
-However, according to the National Institute on Deafness and Other Communication Disorders (NIDCD), one in five people with a hearing loss actually wear hearing aids.
-So what is preventing people from getting the help they need?
-The price of hearing aids.
+48 million Americans live with some form of hearing loss.
+However, according to the National Institute on Deafness and Other Communication Disorders (NIDCD), only 1 in 5 people with hearing loss wear hearing aids.
+What prevents people with hearing loss from getting the help they need?
+Unfortunately, it typically comes down to price.

-This is understandable, considering hearing aid prices range from $799 for a basic model to $3,100 for a premium device.
-This in mind, one is left asking: Does health insurance cover hearing aids?
-This is not an easy question to answer.
-As you may already know, navigating through the fine-print details of our current health insurance plans is not easy.
+This is understandable, considering hearing aid prices range from $799 for a Basic device to $3,100 for a Premium one.
+Because of this, we get asked one question constantly: does health insurance cover hearing aids?
+This is not an easy question to answer, as coverage varies by an individual’s insurance plan.
 Nonetheless, this highly important topic deserves careful attention.
 Therefore, this page covers some of the most relevant topics related to hearing aids and health insurance.

 Private health insurance and hearing aids

-One of the issues associated with health insurance and hearing aids is the lack of private insurance coverage.
-Currently, 22 states require insurance companies to provide full or partial hearing aid coverage for children.
-Only three states – Arkansas, New Hampshire, and Rhode Island – require coverage for adults.
-Insurance plans might cover the costs of hearing screenings, hearing tests, and hearing aids, but this all depends on your individual plan and your respective state’s healthcare policies.
-For instance, a plan might pay anywhere from $200 to the full amount toward the entire purchase of a pair (or just one) of hearing aids.
+One issue associated with health insurance and hearing aids is the lack of private insurance coverage for them.
+Currently, only 22 states require insurance companies to provide full or partial hearing aid coverage for children.
+And only three states – Arkansas, New Hampshire, and Rhode Island – require hearing aid coverage for adults.
+Insurance may cover the costs of hearing screenings, tests, and hearing aids, but that all depends on your individual plan and your respective state’s healthcare policies.
+For example, your plan might pay anywhere from $200 to the full amount toward the entire purchase of a pair of hearing aids.

 Another option some health insurance providers offer is an allowance, which is a specified amount that is deducted from the total price of the hearing aids.
 Some plans also offer negotiated discounts with contracted providers.
-In general, some private health insurance companies might cover some of the costs of hearing aids, but you should always check with your provider to determine if you qualify for a hearing aid benefit.
+In general, some private health insurance companies might cover some of the costs of hearing aids, but you should always check with your healthcare provider to determine if your plan qualifies you for these benefits.